12-inch MacBook

-The 12-inch MacBook (also called the Retina MacBook, officially marketed as the new MacBook) is a discontinued Mac laptop made by Apple, which sat between the MacBook Air and MacBook Pro in Apple's laptop lineup.
-It shares the same name as its predecessor that was discontinued three years prior to the release of this one.
+The 12-inch MacBook (also called the Retina MacBook, officially marketed as the new MacBook) is a discontinued consumer-oriented Mac laptop made by Apple, which sat between the MacBook Air and MacBook Pro in Apple's laptop lineup.
+It shares the same name as its predecessor that was discontinued three years prior to its release.

 Introduced in March 2015, it was more compact than any other notebook in the MacBook family at the time and included a Retina display, fanless design, and a Butterfly keyboard with lower key travel.
 It only had a single USB-C port, used for both power and data.
-It was revised in 2017, and discontinued in July 2019, a year after the release of the MacBook Air with Retina display.
+It was revised in 2017, and discontinued in July 2019.

 Overview

 The MacBook was announced at an Apple special event on March 9, 2015, and was released a month later on April 10.
 It employed Intel's Broadwell Core M processors at a TDP of around 4.5 watts to allow for a fanless design and a logic board that is much smaller than in previous MacBooks.
 It had a similar appearance to the MacBook Air, but was thinner and lighter, offered (at the time of introduction) more storage and memory, and a higher-resolution 2304×1440 Retina display, but lower processor and graphics performance.
 The MacBook has at times been available in space gray, silver, and gold finishes.